Cultivating Papaya in Florida's Residential Gardens

 Papaya Tree

-I have three papaya plants and those are of three different species.
+I have three papaya plants at the moment of writing this article and those are of three different species.
 In a hybrid plant, you will get a lot more papaya fruits but believe me, the taste will not be as good as natural ones when the fruits are ripened.

 Florida is a perfect place to grow papaya due to its warm humid (subtropical) climate.
 And you can easily grow it from seeds.